Contents

 • defines the shape of a 3D object, such as a NURBS patch (a mathematical description of a 3D surface), then the object doesn’t render at all.
 For example, assets defined using a NURBS patch render on Storm, but not on SceneKit or RealityKit.

 • modifies how an asset renders, the feature is just not used, but the object still displays.
-For example, an asset that uses subdivision surfaces (a feature that generates additional geometry on the fly) displays on all three renderers, but only generates the additional geometry when supported.
+For example, an asset that uses subdivision surfaces (a feature that generates additional geometry on the fly) displays on all renderers, but only generates the additional geometry when supported.

 USD